-Means of respecting and protecting Aboriginal intellectual property should be negotiated at the commencement of the research^{7,13,17} and include established mechanisms for reporting on ethical aspects of the project, compliance with NHMRC Values and Ethics Guidelines4 and the use and benefits of any materials or knowledge used or created during the conduct, or as a consequence of the work.
+Means of respecting and protecting Aboriginal intellectual property should be negotiated at the commencement of the research and include established mechanisms for reporting on ethical aspects of the project, compliance with NHMRC Ethical conduct in research with Aboriginal and Torres Strait Islander Peoples and communities: Guidelines for researchers and stakeholders and the use and benefits of any materials or knowledge used or created during the conduct, or as a consequence of the work.
 In addition, researchers must be aware that there may exist information that is shared with them that should not be made public to preserve cultural integrity or important cultural protocols.
 These matters should be negotiated and agreed on prior to the commencement of research.